Helping California Rebuild Homes Lost to Wildfire

 It is understood that there’s no form of structural design or architectural project which could have prevented the wildfire since it occurs naturally due to the topography and environmental factors.
 However, the impact of the fire could have been mitigated to a large extent.

-We wish to humbly offer our structural design services to victims of this disaster disaster in a bid to put an end to this menace.
+We wish to humbly offer our structural design services to victims of this disaster in a bid to put an end to this menace.
 Architectural designs, according to studies, have a huge impact on the outcome of these wildfire seasons.

 For example, it was observed that certain houses in Coffey Park survived this utterly cataclysmic wildfire.
 This was attributed to the structural designs employed, using brick fireplaces and concrete floors to mollify the effect of the fire.